aayushmishramechatronics/assessment-solutions/README.md

 # assessment-solutions
-for the assessments that I appeared, be it in a Hackathon/Internship/Placement
+for the assessments that I appeared/am preparing, be it in a Hackathon/Internship/Placement